James Montagu Frank Drummond

-James Montagu Frank Drummond FRSE FLS (1881–1965) was a Scottish botanist, descended from a long line of botanists including James Drummond all living in the Inverarity area around Kirriemuir, and mainly working on the Forthringham estate.
+James Montagu Frank Drummond FRSE FLS (1881–1965) was a Scottish botanist, descended from a long line of botanists including James Drummond all living in the Inverarity area near Forfar, and mainly working on the Fotheringham estate.
 Friends generally knew him as Monty Drummond.
 He was an expert on Bryophytes.

 Life

 He was born in 1881 the son of James Ramsay Drummond (1851–1921) (grandson of Thomas Drummond) and Elizabeth H. M. Drummond.
 He was a distant cousin to Rev Henry Drummond.
-Monty’s father wrote botanical books on the flora of India, and Monty was born in India during one of his parents trips there.
+Monty's father wrote botanical books on the flora of India, and Monty was born in India during one of his parents trips there.